RahulModak74/Bayesian-Traffic-Prism/PolySwarm.md

    - Security experts analyze them and provide verdicts (malicious/benign)

 3. **Rule Enhancement Loop**
-   - Use PolySwarm verdicts to automatically tune your risk model
+   - Use PolySwarm verdicts to automatically tune  risk model
    - Create a feedback loop where expert analysis improves future detection

 ## Implementation Steps

 ## Integration into Traffic-Prism

-To integrate this module with your Traffic-Prism WAF, follow these steps:
+To integrate this module with  Traffic-Prism WAF, follow these steps:

 1. **Install Dependencies**
    ```bash